CeeDee Lamb Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Recent Performances

-- Lamb put together a 51-yard performance against the Cardinals last week on three catches (17 yards per catch) while being targeted four times.
+- In last week's matchup with the Cardinals, Lamb hauled in three passes for 51 yards (17 yards per catch) while being targeted four times.

-- Lamb has caught 13 passes on 18 targets for 167 yards, averaging 55.7 yards over his last three outings.
+- Lamb has hauled in 13 catches for 167 yards in his last three games.
+He was targeted 18 times and averages 55.7 receiving yards.

 Lamb's Dallas Teammates